-Patent Drawing: Key points to remember
+Patent Drawing: Key Points to Remember

 A vital part of your patent application is patent drawing.
 They are illustrations which depict your invention, its intricate parts and the processes involved.
 Whether your invention is a new product or a process, a patent drawing boosts your chances of getting a patent.
 However, it is absolutely critical to know the do’s and don’ts of a patent drawing while preparing one.
 It should help your case, and not hinder it while elucidating your invention.